ncsa/Nightingale_real/docs/source/user_guide/accessing.rst

       nano config

-   This will bring you into an editor program that looks like this:
+   This will bring you in to an editor program that looks like this:

    .. code-block:: terminal